Spain or Portugal? which Iberian country is the best destination?

 Which is the best country to visit?
 Portugal or Spain

-In Spain, you’ll also find a huge number of festivities spread all over the country and throughout the year.
-Some of the most famous is the bull run in Pamplona and the tomato fight in Buñol.
+In Spain, you’ll also find a considerable number of festivities spread all over the country and throughout the year.
+Some of the most famous are the bull run in Pamplona and the tomato fight in Buñol.
 In Portugal, the most important festivities are the June festivities of Santo António, São João, and São Pedro.

 What is Spain famous for?